ratschlab/immunopepper/docs/modes.rst

         The PSM that pass all the filters are retrieved as confident.

+        .. note:: The user should make sure that the spectra provided contains the sample that was used to derive the input peptides.

         More information can be obtained in the PepQuery paper: *Wen, Bo, Xiaojing Wang, and Bing Zhang.
 "PepQuery enables fast, accurate, and convenient proteomic validation of novel genomic alterations."
 Genome research 29.3 (2019): 485-493.*